Category Archives: Former Monarchies

 João and Carlota Joaquina; Credit – Wikipedia

-When João became Prince Regent, Carlota Joaquina would often interfere in matters of state, trying to influence her husband’s decisions.
+When João became Prince Regent, Carlota Joaquina often interfered in matters of state, trying to influence her husband’s decisions.
 Her attempts at meddling in politics displeased the Portuguese nobility and the Portuguese people.
 Because she was excluded from government decisions, Carlota Joaquina plotted to remove João from his position as Prince Regent by arresting him and declaring that like his mother, he was incapable of ruling.
 The plot was discovered in 1805 and an investigation and the arrest of those involved were proposed.
-João wanted to avoid a public scandal and instead of an investigation and arrests, he confined Carlota Joaquina to the Palace of Queluz, and he moved to the Palace of Mafra, effectively causing a marital separation.
+João wanted to avoid a public scandal.
+Instead of an investigation and arrests, he confined Carlota Joaquina to the Palace of Queluz, and he moved to the Palace of Mafra, effectively causing a marital separation.

 The Royal Family of Portugal and their entourage leaving for Brazil; Credit – Wikipedia